Coach Lee on Hensley:

 "We certainly would not enjoy the kind of success we do now without the leadership that Debbie brings to this coaching staff.
 She is an outstanding leader of young women, and she has helped us attract many of the best players in the country to LSU with her tremendous recruiting ability.
 Her passion for the sport is unmatched by anyone I’ve ever worked with."

 There is no doubt that in order for a program to compete for championships year in and year out, it must have an outstanding coaching staff in place to guide the way.
-In eight seasons as a member of Brian Lee’s staff at LSU, Debbie Hensley has more than proven herself as one of the top assistant coaches in the country while helping lead the Tigers into national prominence as one of the premier programs in the Southeastern Conference.
+In nine seasons as a member of Brian Lee’s staff at LSU, Debbie Hensley has more than proven herself as one of the top assistant coaches in the country while helping lead the Tigers into national prominence as one of the premier programs in the Southeastern Conference.

 “We certainly would not enjoy the kind of success we do now without the leadership that Debbie brings to this coaching staff,” Lee said.
 “She is an outstanding leader of young women, and she has helped us attract many of the best players in the country to LSU with her tremendous recruiting ability.
 Her passion for the sport is unmatched by anyone I’ve ever worked with.”